mklarman/bookie/README.md

 Core functionality to Bookie Wars is complete.
 League_clients_show(book wagers) and League_wager_show(grade wagers) need a design.
 Once that is done need to add a way to turn games off once they start, duh...

+Have to fix the date on bookie wars, make it eastern standard time, the day is turning at 9pm my time.

+Have to get rid of the drops downs and make a box with 31 numbers in js, they will click on their choice.
+Drop down was blocked on safari.

+For faniside home:

+What information?

+first, gather all secrets that match this pool's password.
+These are the players.
+Loop through the users pool selections, look for the pool's id and get all selections that belong to this pool.
+Count the selections made by each user, this is the number of selections the player has made in the pool.
+Have this list, the players with the proper amount of selections are in green, the ones who are out are red.
+We'll call this the standings.

+We need to see the current group of players in js and each one needs to be clickable, and that click saves that player to their selection.
+One selection per day.

+The commissioner of the leage has the controls for creating a new group, and grading selections of the pool.
+If their are selections outstanding then just the grade selections link is there, and if no selections are outstanding then the generate player group is there.